hakyim/TO-DELETE-PrediXcan/Software/README.md

 If there is more than one phenotype column in the file, you can specify which phenotype to perform the association on with the `--mpheno` option.
 For example `--mpheno 1` will do the association with the 3rd column in the phenotype file, as columns 1 and 2 are ID numbers, `--mpheno 2` does the association on 4th, etc. This option will mainly be used for when there is no header line, and may behave unexpectedly if the user does not specify options carefully.

+By default, PrediXcan performs a linear regression for association tests, and assumes quantitative traits in the phenotype file.

 Unlike PLINK, for logistic tests on qualititative traits, by default the trait is assumed to be encoded as 0 for unaffected and 1 for affected.
 0 is NOT a missing value.

 By default, NA specifies a missing phenotype value.
 To specify a missing phenotype value that is encoded numerically, say -9 for example, include `--missing_phenotype -9'.

+If a logistic test is specified and there are more than two levels of the phenotype, the user will recieve an error.

 ####Filter File Format